suzushi-tw/celestialdoc/README.md

 - Prisma with Postgres, a drizzle schema will be provided soon (WIP)
 - Shdcn UI
 - AWS S3 for documents
+- Cloudflare R2 for album for optimized bandwidth
 - Clerk Auth
 - Resend / AWS SES in the future (WIP)
-- Cloudflare R2 for album for optimized bandwidth (WIP)

 ## Deployment